Gunmen kidnap monarch in Rivers

-Daily Sun has learned that the traditional ruler was abducted at his residence in Ikuru town at the weekend.
+Daily Sun gathered that the traditional ruler was abducted at his residence in Ikuru town at the weekend.

 A reliable source at the monarch’s palace has confirmed the abduction, saying that the incident occurred about 8:30 pm on Sunday.